TotalLag/phan.cx/src/routes/blog/headless-ecommerce.md

 ## The Future of Headless eCommerce

 Increasing use of headless eCommerce is forcing businesses to adapt.
 More and more companies are moving to headless eCommerce.
-As the number of headless eCommerce installations grows, providers are providing additional features and options to make the shift simpler.
-Some providers, for example, now provide pre-built integrations with popular front-end technologies so that enterprises may get up and running faster.
+As the number of headless eCommerce installations grows, providers are offering additional features and options to make the shift simpler.
+Some providers, for example, now offer pre-built integrations with popular front-end technologies so that enterprises may get up and running faster.

 If you're looking for a nimble eCommerce platform that can keep up with your company's ever-changing needs, headless eCommerce is well worth exploring.
 Get started now by speaking with your provider about whether they provide a headless solution.